 The British Standards are designed to help organisations take their responsibilities seriously, in this case we refer to Fire and Carbon Monoxide.
 The government consider these standards when writing legislation and guidance documents, with the Standards used to provide technical detail.
 Usually, being compliant with the British Standard will mean you are compliant with the relevant legislation.

-Search for information on standards and regulations and technical advice.
+Search for information on standards, regulations, legislation and technical advice.
 No matter the information you need, we have the answer.

 British Standard BS5839-6:2019+A1:2020 covers specific recommendations for fire alarm systems in all domestic premises and covers both new-build and existing properties.